Why buy a fast estate car?

 MINI Clubman JCW

 This is thanks to a 302bhp engine, also found in the BMW 1 Series M135i, which is also complemented with four-wheel drive, again mirroring the BMW M135i xDrive.

 The boot offers 360 litres of space which can be increased to 1,250 litres with the rear seats folded.
 With 6-doors, the Clubman is not just the fastest accelerating MINI, but also the most unique looking estate in our list.
 It is a car for those who like to stand out, but also don't like to hang about.

 BMW 5 Series M550i xDrive

-Unlike a traditional BMW, the 540i xDrive Touring comes with all-wheel drive (xDrive) meaning power can be distributed effectively, in any weather.
+Unlike a traditional BMW, the 550i xDrive comes with all-wheel drive (xDrive) meaning power can be distributed effectively, in any weather.

 That makes it more than welcome in this league of fast estate cars.
-It's also wonderfully practical too with 570-litres of boot space, which increases to an impressive 1700-litres with the rear seats folded flat.
+It's also wonderfully practical too with 530 litres of boot space, which increases to an impressive 1700 litres with the rear seats folded flat.

 Volvo V60 Polestar

 This is perhaps where the stereotype came from, as old Volvo estates were extremely boxy, and quite slow.
 But recently, Volvo decided to push their Polestar sub brand, and give a V60 estate some serious power.
 345bhp to be precise, good enough for the 62mph sprint in just 4.8 seconds.
 500Nm of torque.

-As you can see, the estate car doesn't have to be boring, and manufacturers are still ensuring their estates offer plenty of practicality, along with performance to give coupes and supercars a run for their money.
+As you can see, the estate car does not have to be boring, and manufacturers are still ensuring their estates offer plenty of practicality, along with performance to give coupés and supercars a run for their money.

-In a world where the SUV is highly regarded, it is always good to be reminded of the brilliantly capable fast estate car.
+In a world where SUVs are highly regarded, it is always good to be reminded of the brilliantly capable fast estate car.